inductiva/inductiva/docs/introduction/templating.md

    <img src="../_static/splishsplash-dambreak.gif" alt="SplishSplash dambreak simulation">
 </div>

+### Preparing the Template for generalizing the base case

 Observe that the in configuration file, the properties of the fluid (in this case water) are specified in the following section: